cortexlabs/cortex/docs/deployments/realtime-api/models.md

         model_name (optional): Name of the model to retrieve (when multiple models are deployed in an API).
             When predictor.models.paths is specified, model_name should be the name of one of the models listed in the API config.
-            When predictor.models.dir is specified, model_name should be the name of a top-level directory in the models dir. model_version (optional): Version of the model to retrieve.
+            When predictor.models.dir is specified, model_name should be the name of a top-level directory in the models dir. model_version (string, optional): Version of the model to retrieve.
 Can be omitted or set to "latest" to select the highest version.

     Returns:
         The model as loaded by the load_model() method.